-This is Jamie Oliver’s recipe, adapted from his lovely Jamie’s Italy.
+This is Jamie Oliver’s lemon sorbet recipe, adapted from one of my favorite cookbooks, Jamie’s Italy.

 200 ml (7 ounces) sugar, plus more for dusting the frozen wedges